 - Additional processing to determine the Allowed NSSAI(s) in roaming scenarios and the mapping to the Subscribed S-NSSAIs, as described in clause 5.15.6.

-- If no Requested NSSAI is provided or the Requested NSSAI includes an S-NSSAI that is not valid in the Serving PLMN, the NSSF based on the Subscribed S-NSSAI(s) and operator configuration may derive the Configured NSSAI for the Serving PLMN or/and the associated mapping of the Configured NSSAI to the Configured NSSAI for the HPLMN, so these can be configured in the UE.
+- If no Requested NSSAI is provided or the Requested NSSAI includes an S-NSSAI that is not valid in the Serving PLMN, the NSSF based on the Subscribed S-NSSAI(s) and operator configuration may also determine the Configured NSSAI for the Serving PLMN and, if applicable, the associated mapping of the Configured NSSAI to the Configured NSSAI for the HPLMN, so these can be configured in the UE.